 National Association of Boards of Pharmacy: New Idea - Believes verified TLDs should get priority like communities in CPE.
 Synonym or exact translation of existing verified TLD should not be allowed to proceed or allow existing TLD to file a String Confusion Objection.
 Verification of eligibility, adherence of standards, autonomy to take back a name, ongoing verification needed for verified TLDs - include as a specification in RA.
 Failure to adhere would result breach notice to termination.

 BC/RrSG: New Idea - Asks about the different treatment for .Brand applications.
-Suggests possible fast track.
+Suggests possible fast 0track.

 Google: New Idea - Incentivize TLDs that align with user expectations (e.g., sliding scale for registry fees that account for prospective registrant pool).